AI in Education: Key Statistics for 2025

 70-percent-of-educators-believe-the-use-of-ai-in-assignments-constitutes-plagiarism

 • Plagiarism in essays/work (65%): The highest concern among respondents, indicating significant worry about the integrity of student work with the availability of AI tools.
+Implementing AI in plagiarism detection can be a way to address these concerns by ensuring the authenticity of academic submissions.

 • Reduced human interaction in learning (62%): Another major concern is apprehension about the potential decrease in personal interaction between students and educators.